Summer Programs for High School Students in Maryland

 Are there Pre-College Summer Programs in Maryland?

-In general, pre-college program serve to help high school students get ready for college in some way.
+In general, pre-college programs serve to help high school students get ready for college in some way.
 For example, a pre-college program may introduce students to the academic model utilized by colleges and universities.

 Pre-college programs are not just limited to academic preparation.
 They can also help prepare students for life on a college campus.
 Pre-college programs typically give students a chance to navigate their way around a campus, utilize college resources, and get a preliminary perspective of the way that a college community functions.
-An example of pre-college program is the University of Maryland Terp Young Scholars Program, which is designed for high school students.
+An example of a pre-college program is the University of Maryland Terp Young Scholars Program, which is designed for high school students.

 It can be helpful for students to gain experience on a college campus prior to entering a post-secondary education environment.
 Through pre-college summer programs, students can often meet and converse with faculty members, talk with current undergraduates who are on the campus for a summer session, find out about potential majors and areas of study, learn about college extracurricular and co-curricular opportunities, and spend time immersed in a college environment.